 Circuit participants must be a female dues-paying member of the USWCA.
 A participant must have reached the age of 16 by December 1, 2013.
 The Circuit will attempt to have at least three bonspiels per Area that will accept curlers under 21 but cannot guarantee it.

 The list of Circuit Bonspiels can be found on line at the Participating Bonspiels page.
-If your USWCA club wants to include its women's bonspiel in The Circuit, registration information is available from your USWCA Rep or on line at USWCA.org.
+If your USWCA club wants to include its women's bonspiel in The Circuit, registration information is available here and from your USWCA Representative.
 Host Clubs are asked to invest in the Curling Circuit by paying a $100 registration fee that will be added to the prize pool.

 Should any situations or discrepancies arise that are not covered by these rules, a USWCA Curling Circuit Review Board shall be convened to make a final decision.
 The Review Board shall consist of 3 members of the USWCA's Curling Circuit Committee.